 For some people, the biggest concern about varicose veins is the way they look.
-However, a recent study suggests a possible link between varicose veins and more serious health problems involving blood clots in the deeper veins of your legs.
+But there are possible links between varicose veins and serious health problems involving blood clots in the deeper veins of your legs.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Varicose veins are abnormal blood vessels that typically develop in your legs and feet.
 They look like bulging, twisted clusters of blue or purple veins.
 Faulty valves and increased pressure in your legs can cause vessel walls to weaken and veins to swell and protrude, Dr. Joseph explains.

 They’re more likely to develop as you age, but if you have weakened valves in your veins, you can get varicose veins as early as your teens.
 They’re fairly common — some estimates say between 30% and 50% of adults may develop them.

 - A job that requires a lot of standing.

 - Hormone replacement therapy.

 Symptoms that suggest your varicose veins may be serious

 Many people might not have any symptoms, but some might.